wanyuac/NITREc/README.md

 ## 2. Filename convention

-The name of every FASTA file (`.fna`) of this database consists of two fields: gene or cluster name, and an indicator for wildtype ('wt') or variant ('var') alleles.
+The name of every FASTA file (`.fna` for nucleotide sequences and `.faa` for protein sequences) of this database consists of two fields: gene or cluster name, and an indicator for nitrofurantoin susceptible ('S') or resistant ('R') alleles.
 Double underscores separate these two fields.
-For example, `nfsA__var.fna` stores variant alleles of the gene _nfsA_ in nitrofurantoin resistant _E. coli_ (NITREc).
+For example, `nfsA__R.fna` stores alleles of the gene _nfsA_ in nitrofurantoin resistant _E. coli_ (NITREc).

 Gene or cluster names are kept in sequence headers for convenience of concatenating sequence files for some software or analyses, despite presence of these names in the names of FASTA files.